Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 How is a Brazilian Butt Lift procedure performed?

-Brazilian butt lifting is performed by Dr. Gruber using a process called Autologous fat transfer.
+Brazilian butt lifting is performed by Dr. Gruber or Dr. Hamwi using a process called Autologous fat transfer.
 This procedure takes fat from one area of your body and uses it to enhance and reshape your buttocks.

 - Liposuction with suction tubes (cannulas) is used to remove fatty tissue from areas of your body with excess tissue, such as the abdomen, hips, back, or thighs.